 Florida Red Prince belongs to the medium variety.
-It reaches a maximum height of six feet and can spread to five feet across.
+It reaches a maximum height of six feet tall and can spread to five feet across.
 Its limbs look graceful and arching.
 They also feature lovely red blooms.
 Red Prince needs 6 hours of full sun per day.

 Weigela Florida Ghost appears with striking chartreuse leaves coupled with dark red flowers.
-This comes from medium height variety growing to a maximum of five feet high and five feet wide.
+This comes from medium height variety growing to a maximum of five feet tall and five feet wide.
 Does best planted in full sun with well-drained soil.

-Polka comes from a medium-sized variety reaching a maximum height of five feet.
+Polka comes from a medium-sized variety reaching a maximum height of five feet tall.
 It blooms throughout late summer and into the early autumn.
 Its pink flowers contain yellow centers.

-Wine and rose makes a very impressive addition to any garden.
+Wine and rose make a very impressive addition to any garden.
 Its colorful foliage of deep burgundy and its flowers wear a rosy pink color.
 The wine & rose flowers appear late in the springtime and add color throughout the summer months.
 This variety (pink Weigela) with pink blooms grows up to five feet tall.
 Wine and Rose should be planted where it gets 6 hours of full sun daily.

-Eyecatcher hails from a dwarf variety growing only two feet high.
+Eyecatcher hails from a dwarf variety growing only two feet tall.
 It features boldly contrasting variegated foliage and stunning deep red flowers appearing in great abundance late in the springtime.